vvmspace/rtl8723de/README.md

 Fixed compatibility with Linux Kernel 4.15 version and older

+## Ubuntu 20.04:

+Driver is in the box.
+Don't know which.

 ## Tested on xUbuntu 18.10:

 Previos version of rtl8723de driver was not compatible with Ubuntu 18.10 and may be Ubuntu 18.04.
 I was tired from Ethernet and I tried to find decision.
 I found an unofficial driver at forum.ubuntu.ru, but it was not compatible with my core.
 So I've found same issue on rtl8812au and fixed it.